junxit/us-congress-bills-111/bill.md

     - **(A)** A strategic framework for migratory bird conservation that includes biological planning; conservation design; habitat restoration, protection, and enhancement; applied research; and monitoring and evaluation activities.
     - **(B)** Provisions for effective communication among member participants within the Joint Venture.
     - **(C)** A long-term strategy to conduct public outreach and education regarding the purposes and activities of the Joint Venture and activities to regularly communicate to the general public information generated by the Joint Venture.
-    - **(D)** Coordination with laws and conservation plans referred to in section 4(a) (3) and (4) that are relevant to migratory birds, and other relevant regional, national, or international initiatives identified by the Director to conserve migratory birds, their habitats, ecological functions, and associated populations of fish and wildlife.
+    - **(D)** Coordination with laws and conservation plans referred to in section 4(a)(3) and (4) that are relevant to migratory birds, and other relevant regional, national, or international initiatives identified by the Director to conserve migratory birds, their habitats, ecological functions, and associated populations of fish and wildlife.
     - **(E)** An organizational plan that—
       - **(i)** identifies the initial membership of the Management Board and establishes procedures for updating the membership of the Management Board as appropriate;
       - **(ii)** describes the organizational structure of the Joint Venture, including proposed committees and subcommittees, and procedures for revising and updating the structure, as necessary; and
       - **(iii)** provides a strategy to increase stakeholder participation or membership in the Joint Venture.
-    - **(F)** Procedures to coordinate the development, implementation, oversight, monitoring, tracking, and reporting of conservation projects approved by the Management Board and an evaluation process to determine overall effectiveness of activities undertaken by the Joint Venture.
+    - **(F)** Procedures to coordinate the development, implementation, oversight, monitoring, tracking, and reporting of conservation actions approved by the Management Board and an evaluation process to determine overall effectiveness of activities undertaken by the Joint Venture.
     - **(G)** A strategy to encourage the contribution of non-Federal financial resources, donations, gifts and in-kind contributions to support the objectives of the Joint Venture and fulfillment of the Implementation Plan.
   - **(2)** *Review* The Director shall—
     - **(A)** coordinate the review of a proposed Implementation Plan submitted under this section; and